Latest News: JEE Main 2020 Admit Card (for the January Session) was Released on 6th December.

 Is NCERT important for JEE Main?

 JEE Main syllabus is mapped as per the topics covered in NCERT textbooks.
 Every year around 35% to 40% questions in JEE Main are picked directly from the concepts covered in NCERT books.

 What should I do to get admission in IIT?

-How many attempts are there in JEE Main?
+How many attempts are granted for JEE Main?

 JEE Main is conducted twice a year.
 The students can attempt it for three consecutive years, which means that the students can give a total of six attempts.

 Is it mandatory to appear twice for JEE Main exam?

 No, it entirely depends on the choice of the candidate.
 They can opt for either one or both the attempts.
 In case they have appeared for both the exams, the better of the two scores will be taken into consideration.

 Is the syllabus of JEE Main and JEE Advanced same?